Handling Events

 Most web applications require some measure of interactivity, where the user interface updates according to interactions like clicks and form inputs.
 To facilitate this, Crank provides several ways to listen to and trigger events.

-DOM Event Props
+DOM Event Props #

-You can attach event callbacks to host element directly using event props.
+You can attach event callbacks to host elements directly using event props.
 These props start with on, are lowercase, and correspond to the event type (onclick, onkeydown).
 By combining event props, local variables and this.refresh(), you can write interactive components.

 import {renderer} from "@b9g/crank/dom";